mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ### On Agency and AT

 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

 Stetsenko places agency in a socio-cultural theory between conceptions of humans as chiefly individualistic or   helpless bodies in wider cultural phenomenon
 [@stetsenko_critical_2020; @matusov_mapping_2016].
 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

  Hopwood outlines three major grounded conceptions [@hopwood_agency_2022], TAS, TADS and relational agency.

- TADS is the one used in this study.
+Matusov and colleagues propose authorial agency [@matusov_mapping_2016] as a useful concept - DEFINE - brining transformational agency within that perspective.

 ### On double stimulation and agency